 By definition, Neuroscience is study of the nervous system, including the brain, the spinal cord and networks of peripheral nerves that serve the body.
 However only in recent decades has neuroscience become a recognized discipline that collaborates with other fields such as chemistry, physics and psychology.

 Aventura Hospital and Medical Center was the first facility in Miami-Dade County to receive the certification of Primary Stroke Center from The Joint Commission.

 In 2011, Aventura Hospital and Medical Center was certified as a Comprehensive Stroke Center by the State Agency for Health Care Administration making it one of only three centers in Miami-Dade County with this designation, which nationally recognizes the hospital for providing the highest quality of care for patients diagnosed with stroke.
 The stroke intervention team routinely meets and surpasses the principles for stroke care by:

-- providing stroke-specific care in its Neurosciences Intensive Care Unit outfitted with specially trained nurses and staff; and
+- Providing stroke-specific care in its Neurosciences Intensive Care Unit outfitted with specially trained nurses and staff

 Our team of skilled technicians, nurses and physicians work diligently to provide you with the best continuum of care from preventative medicine through surgery and recovery.

 - Neurologists who diagnose and treat conditions of the nervous system

 - Stroke neurologists who diagnose and treat ischemic and hemorrhagic stroke

 - Neurosurgeons who perform surgery on every part of the nervous system